ladybug-tools/spider/sandbox/speed-rad2solar-viewer/README.md

 * If you load a number of files you may run over the GitHub API usage limits.
 If so wait an hour and you will be good to go again
 	* Confirm this is the issue using JavaScript Console and noting 403 error
 	* A future release may allow you to enter a GitHub API key
-* Test Cases 3,4 and 5 include some bogus/broken/incorrectly converted PNG files.They will be updated
+* Test Cases 3 and 4 include some bogus/broken facades.
+Not sure where error is
 * Test Case 1: shad building has issues